 Mitochondrial eye diseases and micronutrients

-• Coenzyme Q10: as a ubiquinol/ubiquinone redox system, it is an essential part of the electron transport chain (“respiratory chain”) in the mitochondria
+• Coenzyme Q10: as a ubiqinol/ubiqinone redox system, an essential component of the electron transport chain (“respiratory chain”) in the mitochondria

 • B vitamins: play a central role as cofactors in mitochondrial processes